Econiverse/econiverse/content/fundamentals/account_types/drs/dtc_system/_index.md

       credits: "[u/zammirrormaz](https://www.reddit.com/r/shadowmarketing/comments/q0s8c0/here_is_the_dtcs_diagram_for_the_drs_system_you/) from [Federal Register](https://www.federalregister.gov/documents/2015/12/31/2015-32755/transfer-agent-regulations)"
 ---

-Here is a diagram showing how a publically traded stock is issued, held, and traded:
+Here is a diagram showing how a publicly traded stock is issued, held, and traded in the DTC system.
+Also shown on the diagram is how shares are held when directly registered.

 {{< img name="directregistrationsystem" lazy=true size=medium >}}